sahkar/agentic-rag/README.md

 Note that for the files for this can be found in the ./graph-rag/indexer directory.
 To run the indexer and to use the GraphRAG system when querying, an OpenAPI key needs to be provided through a .env file.
-There is an example .env.sample file in this repository, but note that the .env file used by the GraphRAG implementation needs to go inside the ./graph-rag/indexer directory.
+There is an example .env.sample file in this repository, but note that the .env file used by the native GraphRAG implementation needs to go inside the ./graph-rag/indexer directory.

 1. Creating clustered chunks (specify which paper in script)